danielserafimovich/blooket-anticheat/README.md

 # blooket-anticheat
 This is a open-source blooket anti-cheat.
-Follow instructions in README.
+Made for Teachers, by a smart proggrammer.